TACC/launcher/README.md

 ### Quickstart

 * Set `LAUNCHER_JOB_FILE` to point to your job file.
 Example job files are provided in extras/examples.
 * Be sure that `LAUNCHER_DIR` is set to the directory containing the launcher source files (user-installed ONLY.
 Not required if using system installed version of launcher).
 * From the command-line or within your jobscript, run:`$LAUNCHER_DIR/paramrun`

-### Available Environment Variables:
+### Available Environment Variables

 You should set the following environment variables:

 * `$LAUNCHER_JOB_FILE` is the file containing the jobs to run in your parametric submission.
 * `$LAUNCHER_WORKDIR` is the directory where the launcher will execute.
 All relative paths will resolve to this directory.

 The launcher defines the following environment variables for each job that is started:

 * `$LAUNCHER_NPROCS` contains the number of processes running simultaneously in your parametric submission.
 * `$LAUNCHER_NHOSTS` contains the number of hosts running simultaneously in your parametric submission.
 * `$LAUNCHER_PPN` contains the number of processes per node.
 * `$LAUNCHER_NJOBS` contains the number of jobs in your job file.
 * `$LAUNCHER_TSK_ID` is the particular processing core that the job is running on, from 0 to `$LAUNCHER_NPROCS-1`.
 * `$LAUNCHER_JID` represents the particular job instance currently running. `$LAUNCHER_JID` is numbered from 1 to `$LAUNCHER_NJOBS`.

-  Example: If you want to redirect stdout to a file containing the unique ID of each line, you can specify the following in the paramlist file:
-    ```a.out > out.o$LAUNCHER_JID```
+Example: If you want to redirect stdout to a file containing the unique ID of each line, you can specify the following in the paramlist file: ```a.out > out.o$LAUNCHER_JID```

-  If this particular execution instance of a.out was the first line in the
-  job file, the output would be placed in the file "out.o1".
+If this particular execution instance of a.out was the first line in the job file, the output would be placed in the file "out.o1".

-  Note: you can also use the launcher to run a sequence of serial
-  jobs when you have more jobs to run than the requested number of
+Note: you can also use the launcher to run a sequence of serial jobs when you have more jobs to run than the requested number of processors.
-  processors.

-### Task Scheduling Behavior:
+### Task Scheduling Behavior

-  The launcher has three available behaviors for scheduling jobs, available
-  by setting the environment variable $LAUNCHER_SCHED:
-  (descriptions below assume k = task, p = num. procs, n = num. jobs)
+The launcher has three available behaviors for scheduling jobs, available by setting the environment variable `$LAUNCHER_SCHED`: (descriptions below assume k = task, p = num. procs, n = num. jobs)

 * dynamic (default) - each task k executes first available unclaimed line
 * interleaved - each task k executes every (k+p)th line
 * block - each task k executes lines [ k(n/p)+1, (k+1)(n/p) ]

-Using the launcher with Intel Xeon Phi cards:
+### Using the launcher with Intel Xeon Phi cards

-  The launcher has the ability to execute appropriately compiled executables
-  natively on Intel Xeon Phi (MIC) cards.
+The launcher has the ability to execute appropriately compiled executables natively on Intel Xeon Phi (MIC) cards.

 Available Environment Variables for Intel Xeon Phi execution:

 * $LAUNCHER_NPHI is the number of Intel Xeon Phi cards per node.
 This is set to zero (0) by default.
 Acceptable values are '1' and '2'.
 * $LAUNCHER_PHI_PPN is the number of processes per Intel Xeon Phi card.

-    * $LAUNCHER_PHI_JOB_FILE is the file containing the jobs to run on the
-      Intel Xeon Phi cards.
+* $LAUNCHER_PHI_JOB_FILE is the file containing the jobs to run on the Intel Xeon Phi cards.

-Job Submission:
+### Job Submission

-  Copy the example job submission script "launcher.<sched>" to your
-  working directory to use as a starting point for interfacing with
-  the desired batch system.
-Note that this script provides some simple
-  error checking prior to the actual submission to aid in diagnosing
+  Copy the example job submission script `launcher.<sched>` to your working directory to use as a starting point for interfacing with the desired batch system.
+Note that this script provides some simple error checking prior to the actual submission to aid in diagnosing